muntorg/munt-official/doc/building.md

 Binaries
 -----
-There are perfectly good binaries for every release, please reconsider your need to build and instead download the latest linux*.tar.gz extract it and simply copy GuldenD out of it instead of going through the unnecessary hassle of building.
+There are binaries for every release, please reconsider your need to build and unless you have a very good reason to do so rather just download these.
-Latest binaries can always be found here: https://github.com/Gulden/gulden-official/releases
+Latest binaries can always be found here: https://github.com/Gulden/gulden-official/releases Download the latest linux*.tar.gz extract it and simply copy GuldenD out of it instead of going through the unnecessary hassle of building.

 Gitian instructions
 -----

-Note the gitian build system is temporarily broken and will be fixed in the next release, check back in the next few days.
+Note work on the automated gitian build script is temporarily ongoing.
+If the setup doesn't work for you it may be necessary to take manual steps, bug reports and pull requests to improve this are welcome.

 When to use gitian for your builds:
 * You are on an older distribution